 Increases in R&D investment needed

 • Research policy.
 Investments in research and development (R&D), both public and private, must be increased.
-Investments in academic and basic research should also be increased, promoting more joint activity between public and private actors.
+Investments in academic and basic research should also be increased, thereby promoting more joint activity between public and private actors.
 This major area of reform is currently widely neglected.

 Regional policy should